hzFishy/UnrealNotes/content/Unreal Engine/Editor Only/Editor Customization/Editor Documentation.md

 # When is it displayed ?
 As far I saw:
+- For Types
-- Displays in the class picker when you create a Blueprint
+	- Displays when you hover a class in the class picker when you create a Blueprint
-- Displays in the component class picker inside an actor.
+	- Displays when you hover a class in the component class picker inside an actor.
+- For nodes
+	- Displays when you hover a node in graph editor.
 # How to use
 (Thanks to Hojo)